National organisations

 iCAN Irish Children’s Arthritis Network

-iCAN is a volunteer charity providing support and information and advocating for best care for those affected by Juvenile Idiopathic Arthritis (JIA). iCAN offers help through its online support network, family days out and information days.
-See here for the contact details of iCAN's local family representatives. iCAN has prepared this Children's Book on Juvenile Arthritis.
-See also its page on its support network for teenagers
+iCAN provides support and information on best care for those affected by Juvenile Idiopathic Arthritis (JIA). iCAN offers help through its online support network, family days out and information days. iCAN has prepared this Children's Book on Juvenile Arthritis.
+See also its page on its support network for teenagers.

 Inclusion Ireland